django-cms/django-cms/docs/getting_started/tutorial.rst

 .. |my-first-page| image:: ../images/my-first-page.png

 Congratulations!
-You now have a fully functional Django CMS installation!
+You now have a fully functional django CMS installation!

 Publishing a page
 =================